Writer’s Crisis. Part I.

 An inner writer has been sad.
 “Where is my muse?” he glumly said.

 Reflections of a writer who doesn’t know where to start.
-Terrific writing tips.
+Both simple and terrific writing tips.

 People, when talking about me in a positive way, say something like, “She’s the one who displays special creativity in every task.
 Oh, and she writes poetry and prose.”
 If someone new is suddenly “interested in my personality”, they may ask me to show my literary achievements, and I often humbly reply, “I don’t think you will like it much.
 Mostly, my written works consist of awkward symbolic expressions that dwell merely inside my mind.
 Are you sure you want to read it?”
 Well, I don’t know if the majority pretends, but my acquaintances seem to appreciate my works, while my friends insist that I should publish at least one poetry book or collection of short stories.
 However, I am self-critical for a reason.